CAHPS Clinician & Group Survey

-- To compare survey data to results voluntarily submitted by survey sponsors around the country to the CAHPS Database: AHRQ’s CAHPS Database reports aggregated data that can be used to assess the overall performance of different kinds of physician practices and groups and analyze the performance of a single physician practice or group relative to appropriate benchmarks.
+- Compare survey data to aggregated results: Using data voluntarily submitted by survey sponsors, AHRQ's CAHPS Database reports scores that can be used to assess the overall performance of different kinds of physician practices and groups and to analyze the performance of a single physician practice or group relative to appropriate benchmarks.

-- To improve patients’ experiences with primary and specialty care: AHRQ offer a variety of written materials and recordings to inform and support the improvement process.
+- Improve patients' experiences with primary and specialty care: AHRQ offers a variety of written materials and recordings to inform and support the improvement process.

-- To report scores to consumers as well as physician practices, medical groups, health plans, and other audiences: AHRQ offers specific guidance on reporting the results of CAHPS surveys as well as more comprehensive guidance on reporting quality information to consumers in TalkingQuality.
+- Report scores to consumers, providers, and other audiences: AHRQ offers specific guidance on reporting the results of CAHPS surveys as well as more comprehensive guidance on reporting quality information to consumers in TalkingQuality.